Kachin Independence Organisation: History

-In 1960, two Kachin dissidents and ex-soldiers of the Burma Army, Lamung Tu Jai and Lama La Ring, contacted fellow dissident Zaw Seng and founded the Kachin Independence Organisation.
-Zaw Seng became the first leader of the KIO, Zaw Tu became the first deputy leader, and Lama La Ring became the first secretary.
+In post-independence Burma, the Kachin people had been signatories to the Panglong Agreement and were generally loyal.
+However, by 1960 the dissent had grown, in part as new Kachin leaders born after World War II began to win the support of prominent community leaders, students and other youth.
+In 1960 two Kachin dissidents and ex-soldiers of the Burma Army, Lamung Tu Jai and Lama La Ring, contacted fellow dissident Zau Seng and founded the Kachin Independence Organisation.
+Zau Seng was a veteran of the two-month long Pawng Nawng rebellion and gathered other retired veterans from the 1948–50 era.
+Zau Seng became the first leader of the KIO, Zau Tu became the first deputy leader, and Lama La Ring became the first secretary.
 They provided the KIO with ammunition to form a 27-member private army.

 On 5 February 1960, the KIO's private army raided a bank, among other activities.
 When Burmese authorities began responding to the KIO's actions, many young Kachin dissidents went underground to join the KIO.
-A year later on 5 February 1961, the KIO's 100-strong private army was reorganised into the Kachin Independence Army (KIA) and became the KIO's armed wing, with Zaw Seng as commander in chief.
+In 1961, the organisation was established as the Jinghpaw Independence Organisation (Jinghpaw Shang Lawt Hpung), as the Jinghpaw were the most numerous of the Kachin subgroups.
+A year later on 5 February 1961, the KIO's 100-strong private army was reorganised into the Kachin Independence Army (KIA) and became the KIO's armed wing, with Zau Seng as commander in chief.
 Following the 1962 Burmese coup d'état, the KIO expanded its armed wing with new recruits, who dissented against the new military junta under General Ne Win.

 The KIO was initially seen as a radical leftist movement.
 In 1964, the KIO banned the traditional Gumsa feudal village system, with many traditional headmen killed in the upheaval transitioning into a more "democratic" Gumlao system of local administration.
 However, it became clear that the KIO was a staunchly nationalist organization and that the Gumlao system served to cement intensely loyal clan systems across Myanmar and the world in the coming decades of war.
 The KIO also became a safe haven for smaller insurgent groups.
 Their training eventually formed major ethnic armed organizations, most notably the Arakan Army.